-In a memorandum to the local board, the then-superintendent noted that each easement was originally granted following a Lease Agreement with local utility and telecommunications companies to allow those companies to construct, restore and maintain telecommunications
+In a memorandum to the local board, the then-superintendent noted that each easement was originally granted following a Lease Agreement with local utility and telecommunications companies to allow those companies to construct, restore and maintain telecommunications monopoles or towers on the respective school properties.
+(Id.)
+The lease agreements which precipitated the easements were negotiated and executed between 2005 and 2008:

-School

-Einstein High School

-Daly Elementary School

-Magruder High School

-Springbrook High School

-Watkins Mill High School

-Springbrook High School

-Date of Lease Agreement

-June 2005

-August 2006

-May 2006

-June 2008 (T-Mobile)

-November 2008

-July 2010 (Clear Wireless)
+School Einstein High School Daly Elementary School Magruder High School Springbrook High School Watkins Mill High School Springbrook High School1 Date of Lease Agreement June 2005 August 2006 May 2006 June 2008 (T-Mobile) November 2008 July 2010 (Clear Wireless)